Each state has laws barring the possession, manufacture, and distribution of illegal drugs.

 It is also true that the schedule can be reduced based on the quantity.

 Wyoming’s drug laws are clunky, outdated, and esoteric.
-It is important to have a lawyer handle your drug charges case.
+It is important to have a dedicated drug charge attorney handle your drug case.

 Schedule I Drugs